noiseprotocol/noise_spec/noise.md

 Rekey defaults to using encryption with the nonce 2^64^-1 because:

-  * With `AESGCM` and `ChaChaPoly` the rekey operation can be computed efficiently without needing to calculate an authentication tag.
+  * With `AESGCM` and `ChaChaPoly` rekey can be computed efficiently without needing to calculate an authentication tag.

+Rekey doesn't reset the nonce `n` to zero because:

+  * Leaving `n` unchanged is simple.
+  * If the cipher has a weakness such that repeatedly rekeying gives rise to a cycle of keys, then letting `n` advance will avoid catastrophic reuse of the same `k` and `n` values.
+  * Letting `n` advance puts a bound on the total number of encryptions that can be performed with a set of derived keys.

 15.2.
 Hash functions and hashing
 --------------